 - A URL or directory that contains URLs to different websites or class of websites so that you know what to type in into the browsers’ address bar.

 There are several dump sites that can be called Darknet directories.
 Not all of them are classified properly can frustrate you by sending you to wrong places (websites) when you click on the links.
 You need to be very careful before clicking the links as they may land you up on unintended pages such as a criminal selling weed, some adult site and things like that.
 Darknet is not a safe place.
 You have to stay anonymous while browsing else it would be easy for authorities to know what you have been visiting.
-Your ISP knows what you have been doing on the Internet; it keeps logs and it can share the logs with police and other authorities if required.
+Your ISP knows what you have been doing on the Internet; it keeps logs, and it can share the logs with police and other authorities if required.
 That creates a strong need to go anonymous.
 And for anonymous browsing, nothing is better than the TOR browser.
-There are few more precautions you should take in order to stay safe.
+There are a few more precautions you should take to stay safe.
 We will talk about it in the following sections.

 To being with, the Onion Directory of Darknet is the safest bet.
 It has checked the URLs to see where they lead and has classified them accordingly.
 You can get to the Onion directory of Darknet at http://am4wuhz3zifexz5u.onion/.

 Remember that you can open the link using TOR only.
-If you use ordinary browser, they cannot resolve the address, as .onion is not a real domain and the DNS servers would fail to retrieve its location.
+If you use the ordinary browser, they cannot resolve the address, as .onion is not a real domain and the DNS servers would fail to retrieve its location.

 The TOR Directory or Library contains links classified by language and by categories of what the links represent.
 For example, Mail/SMS, Forums, Discussion Boards, etc. These are comparatively safer to what other directories present, but you cannot fully trust the other dumps.

 One such dump is www.thehiddenwiki.org.
-Now, the main site can be opened by any browser, but the links shown in the directory end with .onion, meaning you have to copy paste the URLs into the TOR browser.
+Now, the main site can be opened by any browser, but the links are shown in the directory end with .onion, meaning you have to copy paste the URLs into the TOR browser.
 This dump is rather small and contains a few links to get you started.